emiliolr/counting-cranes/README.md

 ## Lab machine setup instructions

 1. Sign into the W&M lab computers (if needed [create an account](https://accounts.cs.wm.edu/newuser_template)).
+3. Install the virtualenv package using: 'pip install virtualenv'
-2. Set up a Python virtual environment with: `python -m venv counting-more-cranes-env`
+4. Set up a Python virtual environment with: `virtualenv counting-more-cranes-env`
-3. Activate the virtual environment with: `. ./counting-more-cranes-env/bin/activate`
+5. Activate the virtual environment with: `. ./counting-more-cranes-env/bin/activate`
-4. Install required packages with: `pip install -r lab_requirements.txt`.
+6. Install required packages with: `pip install -r lab_requirements.txt`.
-6. Install the [nightly build of PyTorch](https://pytorch.org/get-started/locally/) for linux, using pip with CUDA 11.8.
+7. Install the [nightly build of PyTorch](https://pytorch.org/get-started/locally/) for linux, using pip with CUDA 11.8.